Changing Climate, Changing Yards

 Ocean County College, Toms River, NJ

 Here in New Jersey we’re seeing the impacts of a changing climate, including in our yards.
-At this year’s conference, we’ll learn about Jersey-Friendly landscaping practices that help us get ready for climate-change challenges like heat, drought, intense rain and flooding.
+At this year’s conference, we learned about Jersey-Friendly landscaping practices that can help us get ready for climate-change challenges like heat, drought, intense rain and flooding.

-Our featured speakers will be Dr. Christopher Obropta (Extension Specialist in Water Resources, Rutgers Cooperative Extension) and Christopher Miller (Plant Center Manager/Conservation Agronomist, USDA Natural Resources Conservation Service).
-As always, a native plant sale will be part of the conference.
-Take home some climate-ready, wildlife-friendly native plants!
+Our featured speakers were Dr. Christopher Obropta (Extension Specialist in Water Resources, Rutgers Cooperative Extension) and Christopher Miller (Plant Center Manager/Conservation Agronomist, USDA Natural Resources Conservation Service).
+As always, a native plant sale was part of the conference.

-The conference will be held in the Gateway building on the campus of Ocean County College, College Drive, Toms River, NJ 08754.
-Visit the college website for directions and a campus map (Gateway is building #101 on the map).
+The conference was held in the Gateway building on the campus of Ocean County College, College Drive, Toms River, NJ 08754.

 8:30 – 9:00 am

 Exhibits and morning refreshments